 Photo: Pratishkhedekar / Wikimedia Commons

-Ajinkyatara Fort amongst the places to visit Satara in Summer has historical significance and has a good view of the area.
+Ajinkyatara Fort amongst the places to visit in Satara in Summer has historical significance and has a good view of the area.
 The fort sits on a hill with a view of the city of Satara and the valleys surrounding the place.
 Go see the existing structure of the fort and discover more about the history of its construction.
 Ajinkyatara Fort is a wonderful tourist place that is admired by history lovers and trek lovers.
 It is said that the construction of the fort was done in the 12th century and the place holds a lot of historical importance.

 Best Time To Visit: Is from October to March because of the pleasant weather

-Nearest Railway Station: Satara Railway Station
+Location: Satara Railway Station

-4. Pratapgarh Fort
+4. Pratapgad Fort

 Photo: Neeraj Rane / Wikimedia Commons

-Go for an adventurous trail located at the foot of the Pratapgarh Fort, which is a hill fortress with historical importance.
+Go for an adventurous trail located at the foot of the Pratapgad Fort, which is a hill fortress with historical importance.
 It is a must-visit site, for instance, tourists who wish to be rewarded with magnificent views of the surrounding landscape, historical and adventurous.
-Its name is cognate with its amenities, Pratapgarh Fort is a beautiful fort, that has a rather interesting history.
+Its name is cognate with its amenities, Pratapgad Fort is a beautiful fort, that has a rather interesting history.
 Tourists are free to roam the ruins found in the fort, know more of its history and marvel at the beauty of the crops of land around the area.

 Best Time To Visit: Is from October to March because of the pleasant weather

-Nearest Railway Station: Satara Railway Station
+Location: Satara Railway Station

 5. Shivsagar Lake